Skip to content

 Sensitization: The First Step

-The process of allergic reactions begins with allergen sensitivity.
+Sensitization is the initial immunological phase of allergic rhinitis and occurs after first exposure to an allergen.
 Initially, antigen-presenting cells (APCs), commonly the dendritic cells in the nasal mucosa, capture and process the allergen particles.
 These cells subsequently deliver allergenic peptides to T-helper type 2 (Th2) lymphocytes that produce cytokines, including IL-4, IL-5, and IL-13.

 Early-Phase Allergic Reaction